bdbaraban/holbertonbnb/README.md

 This versioning process was a great experience in pair programming and working on unfamiliar, developed codebases.
 Yet, it was not so great from a portfolio perspective and the want of a central, organized repository where I could show off all the work I coded and learned over the course of this clone.

-This repository is just the above - an organized, cleaned up, _deployed_ version of Holbertonbnb.
+This repository is just the above - an organized, cleaned up version of Holbertonbnb.
 Call it a minified build, if you will.

 I started this repository as a duplicate of [AirBnB_clone_v4](https://github.com/bdbaraban/AirBnB_clone_v4), the final version worked on within the scope of Holberton's curriculum.
 Since then, I have: